jnozzi/cocoadev.com/markdown/NSTableViewProblem.md

-Original content moved to General/ConnectTableViewDataSourceOutlet
+Original content moved to ConnectTableViewDataSourceOutlet

-see also General/NSTableViewTutorial
+see also NSTableViewTutorial

-see also General/NSTableViewHelp if you have a non-specific issue
+see also NSTableViewHelp if you have a non-specific issue